bytesatwork/meta-bytesatwork/README.md

 Please feel free to contact us at support@bytesatwork.ch for any questions, comments or pull requests.

 We are here to help and will get back to you as soon as possible.

+## Disclaimer

+The provided software is intended solely for development purposes in conjunction with the BytesAtWork development kit.

+It is neither designed nor supported for use in production environments.